Wogebourne: Course

 Tiny footbridge over the Wogebourne near its source in Oxleas Wood, where the river is only a small stream.

+The Wogebourne in an open concrete channel, flowing behind back gardens of Wickham Lane and Woodbrook Road, between East Wickham, and Plumstead.

 The Wogebourne rises within Oxleas Woods southeast of Shooter's Hill in the Royal Borough of Greenwich from several sources.
 The main source has an elevation of around 97 m above sea level, where it flows for about 1 km and dropping 30 m in a curved path through the woodland, and under several small footbridges, first southeast toward Falconwood, then east followed by north toward the A207 road, Shooter's Hill and part of Watling Street.
 The river flows northward, within a culvert, under this main road, just to the west side of the We Anchor In Hope pub, and BP petrol station in Welling.
 From here its course goes northeast for just over 1 km mostly lined with trees and shrubs through the fields of Woodlands Farm.
 This section of the stream marks the boundary between the London Boroughs of Greenwich to the west and Bexley to the east.